A Stochastic Origin of Spacetime Non-Commutativity: Acknowledgements

 \section{Acknowledgements}

+We are grateful to Kilian Hersent and the anonymous referee for various insightful comments on the manuscript.
 The work of FK is supported by a postdoctoral fellowship of the Alexander von Humboldt foundation and a fellowship supplement of the Carl Friedrich von Siemens foundation.
 FK also acknowledges the support of INFN Napoli where part of the work was carried out.
 MA acknowledges support from the INFN Iniziativa Specifica QUAGRAP.
 The research of MA was also carried out in part in the frame of Programme STAR Plus, financially supported by the University of Napoli Federico II and Compagnia di San Paolo.